burn injury claims

 - Burns caused by fire in an accident

-Widely recognised as the leading personal injury solicitors across North Wales and Cheshire, PSR Solicitors is accredited by the Law Society for personal injury services and has achieved the Lexcel Practice Management Standard for providing excellent legal services.
+Widely recognised as a leading personal injury law firm across North Wales and Cheshire, PSR Solicitors is accredited by the Law Society for personal injury services and has achieved the Lexcel Practice Management Standard for providing excellent legal services.

 We are proud of our reputation as solicitors who truly care and we will draw on our exceptional levels of expertise and experience in this area to secure you the maximum compensation.
 We will also advise on personal injury trusts, to protect your financial interests and will arrange for interim payments so that you aren’t out of pocket while your claim is settled.